 Adirondack Center For Loon Conservation

-NEW Report on Adirondack Loons
+2012 Report on Adirondack Loons

 An extensive study of New York’s Adirondack loon population confirms that mercury contamination is harmful to the health of this iconic bird.
 The research effort was a joint project between the New York State Energy Research and Development Authority (NYSERDA), BRI, and the Wildlife Conservation Society's (WCS) Adirondack Program.

 The newly released general report, Adirondack Loons—Sentinels of Mercury Pollution in New York’s Aquatic Ecosystems, highlights scientific findings that span the Adirondack region of New York State over a period of nearly ten years.